 Formal complaints of academic dishonesty shall be filed with the Director of Academic Integrity by any Authorized Reporter (typically the Instructor of Record).
 Complaints should be submitted to the Director of Academic Integrity within ten (10) academic days following the discovery of the alleged incident of academic dishonesty.
 Academic dishonesty sanctions may range from remedial/educational sanctions to university expulsion.
-The comprehensive Academic Integrity policy, process, and list of sanctions can be found in the <a href="https://www.wvu.edu.nu.e
+The comprehensive Academic Integrity policy, process, and list of sanctions can be found in the WVU Policy on Student Academic Integrity.